 Measures to prevent backsliding

-The E.U. also considers the WTO to be dysfunctional, but it has not unleashed crippling tactics like those of the Trump administration to block the reappointment of judges to WTO’s dispute resolution panel.
-“The E.U., along with many partners, wishes to see political support from the G20 to strengthen the WTO’s negotiating, monitoring and dispute settlement functions,” the European Commission said in a statement.
+The E.U. also considers WTO to be dysfunctional, but it has not unleashed crippling tactics like those of the Trump administration to block the reappointment of judges to WTO’s dispute resolution panel.
+“The E.U., along with many partners, wishes to see political support from the G-20 to strengthen the WTO’s negotiating, monitoring and dispute settlement functions,” the European Commission said in a statement.

-In July, a panel of independent experts warned that the WTO could become irrelevant if the trade wars sparked by Trump’s administration cause wider “backsliding” towards trade protectionism among major economies.
-The experts, organized by German private foundation Bertelsmann Stiftung, advised Azevêdo that a shakeup is needed, because sticking to business as usual will lead to the WTO’s “gradual demise.”
+In July, a panel of independent experts warned that WTO could become irrelevant if the trade wars sparked by Trump’s administration cause wider “backsliding” towards trade protectionism among major economies.
+The experts, organized by German private foundation Bertelsmann Stiftung, advised Azevêdo that a shakeup is needed, because sticking to business as usual will lead to WTO’s “gradual demise.”

-Their report recommended that the WTO revitalize itself as a forum for trade cooperation and conflict resolution to prevent “further erosion of the WTO’s credibility” in the face of the United States and other nations bypassing the organization by unilaterally declaring tariffs and retaliatory measures.
+Their report recommended that WTO revitalize itself as a forum for trade cooperation and conflict resolution to prevent “further erosion of the WTO’s credibility” in the face of the United States and other nations bypassing the organization by unilaterally declaring tariffs and retaliatory measures.